 At the very core of its doctrine, Orthodox theology differs from Scholastic theology.
 The Greek Fathers clearly taught that God is not actus purus but possesses many energies and powers (potentialities) which are utterly united, neither separating nor confounding with one another within the incorruptible, inconceivable and utterly simple essence of the one triadic divinity.
 The immutability of God has no need of being protected by the actus purus.
 There is no need for the actus purus at all.
 Rather, it is protected by the incomprehensible and incommunicable essence of God.

 Aquinas renders the divine energy into the divine essence as a necessity.
 The Orthodox Church would consider it blasphemous that God must act out of necessity, for God remains within His essence and within the three hypostaseis.
-God is not Being regulated by His energy but he Himself regulates His energy.
+God is not Being regulated by His energy but He Himself regulates His energy.
 God is not pure energy but the energizer.

-The Church Fathers teach that God is the energizer, energy is the uncreated activity of God, and the accomplished work (or creature) is the act of God.
+The Church Fathers teach that God is the energizer, that energy is the uncreated activity of God, and the accomplished work (or creature) is the act of God.
 The West, however, fails to distinguish the energy of God from the acts (works) of God.
 The energy of God is best rendered as activity rather than act.
 The finished act indeed is created, but the activity itself is uncreated.
 This activity is also known as grace, and if it is uncreated then it is divine.

 To infer created grace (energy) in God is a heresy which logically leads to complete atheism and/or Greek mythology.
 According to the Church Fathers, created energy always indicates a created nature; and uncreated energy always indicates uncreated essence.